-The Office of Student Involvement & Organizations encompasses Fraternity & Sorority Life, Student Organizations, and #UNTDServes.
+Student Engagement encompasses Fraternity & Sorority Life, Student Organizations, Campus Activities, Campus Recreation, Leadership Development, and Transition Programs.
 We are home to more than 30 Student Organizations and are influenced by a variety of student interests, from academic to recreational.
+We also house the Ignite Leadership Retreat, multiple intramural sports and fitness classes, as well as four Festival Weeks including Homecoming.